datadaveshin/learn_chrome_extensions/notes.md

 1. Click 'Load unpacked extensions'

 #6 JS file
-1. js scripts should not be in the html
+1. js scripts should not be in the html (it's frowned upon)
-1. instead, should be outside, so call them with the script tag and src
+1. instead, should be outside in their own files, so call them with the `<script>` tag and src

 #7 jquery
 1. Here he puts the jQuery file in the directory to be served and calls it like the other .js file

+#8 css
+1. css can be in all three places - within element, within html doc, or separate file, we will use separate file